 Marion County's local declaration process involves an escalation through the EMBD for a formal declaration of emergency or disaster.
-The declaration will be forwarded to the State of Oregon through OERS and OEM for review by the Governor.
+The declaration will be forwarded to the State of Oregon through OERS and/or OpsCenter and OEM for review by the Governor.
 After exhausting available resources from mutual aid agencies, and if the Governor issues an emergency or disaster declaration, OEM will be contacted via the OERS for allocation of State resources to support the response.
-Draft emergency/disaster declaration templates for Marion County and incorporated cities are included in Appendix A.
+Draft emergency/disaster declaration templates for Marion County and incorporated cities are included in Appendix A / tab - Sample Disaster Declaration Forms.